 Figure 1 displays the test configuration for the 20m sprint test.
 This setup must be adhered to if accurate and reliable data is desired.

 Important information for using timing gates

 The distance between the start-line and the first timing gate (cones A – Figure 1) has been shown to affect short-distance sprint times (14).
 Put simply, the greater the distance, the faster the sprint time as it allows the athlete to generate more speed before crossing the first timing gate.
-As the 10m sprint is a measure of acceleration, it is recommended that the start-line is position 0.3m behind the first timing gate in accordance with Altmann and colleagues (14).
+As the 10m sprint is a measure of acceleration, it is recommended the start-line is positioned 0.3m behind the first timing gate in accordance with Altmann et al. (2015) (14).

 Starting the test